NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

 Why should you care?
 Submitting your data to a repository likely takes a lot of time, time you could spend on doing research, and employers as well as funders are only interested in how many articles you have published, not how many datasets you have published.
 Well, times are indeed changing, there are many institutions with data policies on sharing, and funders want maximum value for their invested money.
 Besides, if *you* do not share your data, you cannot ask of others to share either, it's as simple as that.
 You could argue that you do share your data if someone asks for it (aka the (in)famous phrase 'available upon request') but repositories provides the technical solution to FAIR data:

 * **Findable** by being assigned a persistent identifier, and by being described with rich metadata.
-* **Accessible** by being put in a resourse that is searchable, and enables easy access via internet
+* **Accessible** by being put in a resource that is searchable, and enables easy access via internet
 * **Interoperable** by using standard format and language to represent both the data and its metadata
 * **Reusable** by fulfilling the F, A, and I, and by having a clear and accessible data usage license